 That way, if you ever encounters with the same disease germ in the future, your immune system quickly destroys it before it gives you a chance to get sick.

-According to the WHO, there are more than 100 projects in the world focused on developing a vaccine for coronavirus.
-And as of May 11, eight candidate vaccines are being tested in clinical trials in people.
-Information about some projects is as follows:
+According to the WHO, there are more than 100 projects in the world focused on developing a vaccine for COVID-19.
+Here are vaccines which different countries of the world are using:

 Moderna is an American biotech company focused on drug discovery and drug development based exclusively on messenger RNA (mRNA).